Hello; and welcome to a collection of odds and ends from the Bible that come in handy now and then for just about everybody that's just starting out.

 ● Deut 21:18-21 . .
 If a man has a stubborn and rebellious son who does not obey his father and mother and will not listen to them when they discipline him, his father and mother shall take hold of him and bring him to the elders at the gate of his town.
 They shall say to the elders, "This son of ours is stubborn and rebellious.
 He will not obey us.
 He is a profligate and a drunkard."
 Then all the men of his town shall stone him to death.
 You must purge the evil from among you.

-The koinë word for drunkard refers to heavy drinking; which could refer to wild parties and such.
+A "drunkard" refers to heavy drinking; which implies all-nighters and/or wild parties and such.

 Those words don't describe minor children, rather, of-age children, i.e. legally adults still living at home and mooching off their parents instead of out on their own, working for a living to support themselves.